-(h) Technology Assessment

-(1) On or before December 7, 2015, the Executive Officer shall conduct a technology assessment and shall report to the Governing Board on the availability of burner systems and units for processes with NOx emissions of one pound per day or less.

-(i) Mitigation Fee Compliance Option

-- (1) An owner or operator of a unit with emissions of more than-1 pound per day or more may elect to delay the applicable compliance date in Table 2 of paragraph (c)(1) or (c)(4) three years by submitting an alternate compliance plan and paying an emissions mitigation fee to the District in lieu of meeting the applicable NOx emission limit in Table 1. - (2) Compliance Demonstration
+- (9) The provisions of paragraph (c)(3) of this rule shall not apply to units heated solely with infrared burners. - (10) The provisions of paragraphs (c)(1) and (c)(3) of this rule shall not apply to any unit that becomes subject to this rule subsequent to a revision of District Rule 219, on or after January 1, 2017, until a combustion modification or the unit is replaced, relocated, or rebuilt. - (h) Technology Assessment - (1) On or before December 7, 2015, the Executive Officer shall conduct a technology assessment and shall report to the Governing Board on the availability of burner systems and units for processes with NOx emissions of one pound per day or less. - (i) Mitigation Fee Compliance Option - (1) An owner or operator of a unit with emissions of more than 1 pound per day or more may elect to delay the applicable compliance date in Table 2 of paragraph (c)(1) or (c)(4) three years by submitting an alternate compliance plan and paying an emissions mitigation fee to the District in lieu of meeting the applicable NOx emission limit in Table 1. - (2) Compliance Demonstration

-An owner or operator of a unit electing to comply with the mitigation fee compliance option shall: - (A) Submit an alternate compliance plan and pay the mitigation fee to the Executive Officer at least 150 days prior to the applicable compliance date in Table 2 of paragraph (c)(1) or (c)(4), and
+An owner or operator of a unit electing to comply with the mitigation fee compliance option shall:

-(B) Maintain on-site a copy of verification of mitigation fee payment and AQMDistrict approval of the alternate compliance plan that shall be made available upon request to AQMDistrict staff.

-(3) Plan Submittal
+- (A) Submit an alternate compliance plan and pay the mitigation fee to the Executive Officer at least 150 days prior to the applicable compliance date in Table 2 of paragraph (c)(1) or (c)(4), and - (B) Maintain on-site a copy of verification of mitigation fee payment and District AQMD-approval of the alternate compliance plan that shall be made available upon request to AQMD staff. - (3) Plan Submittal